Bangladesh–Taiwan relations

-Taiwan-Bangladesh relations refer to international relations between Republic of China (Taiwan) and Bangladesh.
+Bangladesh–Taiwan relations refer to international relations between Republic of China (Taiwan) and Bangladesh.
 Taiwan and Bangladesh do not have official relations.

 History

 On 4 October 1975, Bangladesh recognized the People's Republic of China and ended diplomatic relations with Taiwan.
 In United Nations General Assembly Resolution 2758 Bangladesh supported the replacement of ROC by the PRC.

 In 2004, the Taiwan government established the Taipei Economic and Cultural Office in Bangladesh in, the capital Dhaka, but due to the Bangladesh government's obstruction, it was unable to offer visa services, leading to its closure on 30 June 2009.
 Since the office's closure, Bangladesh affairs have been jointly handled by the Taipei Economic and Cultural Center in India in New Delhi and the Taipei Economic and Cultural Office in Thailand in Bangkok.

 Visa policy

 Under the visa policy of Bangladesh, Taiwan citizens with Republic of China Passport can be issued visas on arrival, but under the visa policy of Taiwan, Bangladesh citizens now have to obtain visas in New Delhi or Bangkok.